Setting up an IDE for using Snowpark Checkpoints

 View

-Setting the Snowpark Checkpoints property to Enabled, as explained previously, will open a new tab in the extension called SNOWPARK CHECKPOINTS.
-It displays all checkpoints in the workspace and enables multiple actions to be performed, such as enabling/disabling all or individually, clearing all from files, and by double-clicking each checkpoint, navigates to the file and line of code where it is defined.
+Setting the Snowpark Checkpoints property to Enabled opens a new tab in the extension called SNOWPARK CHECKPOINTS that displays all checkpoints in the workspace and enables multiple actions to be performed, such as enabling/disabling all or individual checkpoints or clearing all checkpoints from files.
+Double-clicking each checkpoint navigates to the file and line of code where it is defined.

 Toggle all checkpoints